Argentina play well in Brazil draw but pressure remains on Gerardo Martino

 As Martino admitted after the match, the fact remains that they have two points from their opening three qualifiers.
 Coming up is a tough assignment away to Colombia in the searing early afternoon heat of Barranquilla.
 Had Argentina managed to beat Brazil, things would look rosier and pressure would have lifted from Martino's shoulders, one suspects.
 A draw wasn't the worst result, but it means he won't have the safety net of a derby victory to fall back on should Tuesday's game go badly.

 If the bad results continue, another factor could increase the pressure on the embattled manager, along with an external force.
 Rumours in Chile suggest that their Argentine manager Jorge Sampaoli might be about to step down due to boardroom changes within the ANFP (Chilean FA).
 Those rumours might well come to nothing but Sampaoli gained visibility in his homeland with the Copa America win and if an Argentine manager of his class became available, pressure on Martino would surely only intensify.

 "We don't need to look at the table to know we've got to win [Tuesday]," Martino said Friday night.

 Is the glass half empty or half full?
 We'll have a much better idea after that trip to Colombia.

-Sam Kelly is based in Buenos Aires and has been ESPNFC's South America correspondent since 2008.
+Sam Kelly is based in Buenos Aires and has been one of ESPNFC's South America correspondents since 2008.
 Twitter: @HEGS_com